Financial Literacy Resources

 Gen I Revolution

-Gen I Revolution is an online personal finance game for middle and high school students.
+An online personal finance game for middle and high school students.

 Hands on Banking

-Hands on Banking provides basic money tools, skills, and information to help people reach their financial goals.
+Provides basic money tools, skills, and information to help people reach their financial goals.

-Provides online tax information to students, parents and educators
+Provides online tax information to students, parents, and educators.

 Jump Start!
 Financial Smarts for Students

-Jump$tart Coalition Clearinghouse provides online financial literacy resources for parents and teachers.
+Provides online financial literacy resources for parents and teachers.

 Junior Achievement

-Junior Achievement offers several resources aimed at preparing young people to succeed in the global economy.
+Offers resources aimed at preparing young people to succeed in the global economy.

 Making Every Dollar Count

-helps students learn how to make their money work.
+Helps students learn how to make their money work.

 Maryland Council on Economic Education